SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

      ... other settings may be here ...
 </appSettings>
 ```

+***Important Note*** You will not be able to use the newly generated client secret until the current client secret expires.
+Therefore, changing the ClientId key to the new client secret without the SecondaryClientSecret key present will NOT work.
+You MUST follow the above procedure provided here and wait for the previous client secret to expire.
+Then, you can remove the SecondaryClientSecret if you desire.

 4. If you changed to a new TokenHelper file, rebuild the project.